Soroosh129/NeuOS/README.md

 # NeuOS
 This is an implementation of the paper "A Latency-Predictable Multi-Dimensional Optimization Framework forDNN-driven Autonomous Systems".

-You can follow the normal Caffe build procedure.
-However, you would need a modified version of energymon for both the NVIDIA AGX Xavier and NVIDIA Jetson TX2.
-A repository with our version will follow up soon.
-You also need lowrank versions of a model.
-We have included the scripts for AlexNet, CaffeNet, GoogleNet, ResNet, and VGGNet to convert your trained or downloaded ".caffemodel" files to the lowrank version.
-Finally, you need a hash table for DVFS configurations.
-The execution format would then be:
+## Step 1
+Install the energymon located in energymon/TX2 following the instructions in the README file (the AGX version will follow soon).

+## Step 2
+To install, create a build folder:
+    mkdir build
+    cd build
+    cmake .. -DCUDA_USE_STATIC_CUDA_RUNTIME=OFF

+Make sure to install all the required dependencies from the original Caffe installation guide below before you compile Caffe or after when you get errors :).
+To replicate the results in the paper, make sure CUDNN is installed and configured for Caffe (i.e., by uncommenting the ``USE_CUDNN :=1`` flag in ``Makefile.config``).

+## Step 3
+Download your desired weights or train them in the form of a ``.caffemodel`` and put them in the ``models`` folder.
+You also need the lowrank version of your model.
+We have provided a few python scripts in ``models/lowrank`` that convert the DNNs used in the paper to their lowrank version.
+However, extending this technique to other DNNs is very easy by just using one of these scripts as a template.

+## Step 4
+You need a hash table for DVFS configurations and their impact on performance and energy consumption.
+We have provided one for the Jetson TX2 located in the ``hashtables`` folder.
+We will add instruction on how to generate your own here soon.
+Since we are using only one approximation configuration (i.e., the lowrank) in this implementation (in addition to the baseline), no approximation hash table is required (i.e., the semantic is built-in to NeuOS).

+## Step 5
+We have created a custom ``classification.cpp``, along with its own makefile in ``examples/triangle``:
+    cd examples/triangle
+    make

+Make sure to modify the ``Makefile`` to reflect the folder structure on your device.

+## Step 6
+In the same folder, you find the run-cudnn.sh, which has the following format (also node the preloading of your newly compiled Caffe, which is now the default TX2/AGX folder structure but should be changed according to your installation):

-    './classify.bin \
+    ./classify.bin \
       $proto \
       $weight \
       /home/nvidia/caffe-build/data/ilsvrc12/imagenet_mean.binaryproto \
       /home/nvidia/caffe-build/data/ilsvrc12/synset_words.txt \
       /home/nvidia/caffe-build/examples/images/cat.jpg \
-      15 \
+      15 \	     # Cohort Size
-      25 \
+      25 \           # Period (not used for now)
-      5 \
+      5 \            # Deadline
       DVFS configs \ # The index for possible DVFS configurations.
       $HASH_TABLE \
       $lowrank_proto \
       $lowrank_weight'

-Further instructions will soon follow.
+You can also use the ``parrallel.sh`` to run multiple instances of DNNs at the same time.

 # Caffe